 Q1.
 Why Does My Chainsaw Flood?

-- There could be a number of causes for this occurrence, such as a wet spark plug, poor carburetor calibration, or incorrect fuel mixture.
+- There could be a number of causes for this occurrence, such as a wet spark plug, poor carburetor calibration, or an incorrect fuel mixture.

 - The most likely cause of flooding would be an incorrect ratio of petrol to oil mixture.
 A lean mixture provides poor lubrication, while an over-rich mixture produces a smoky exhaust.

-- Also, poor starting position can cause the saw to flood, especially when you pull the rope more than three times.
+- Also, a poor starting position can cause the saw to flood, especially when you pull the rope more than three times.